New Guinea Impatiens Growth and Care Guide

 Reddish Orange New Guinea Impatiens

 New Guinea Impatiens are vibrant, show-stopping flowers known for their bold blooms and lush foliage.
 Unlike traditional Impatiens, they thrive in partial sun and bring continuous color to gardens and containers throughout the warm season.
-With their wide range of colors and impressive resilience, they’ve become a favorite choice for gardeners looking to brighten shady spots.
+This Plant Guide will walk you through everything you need to know about growing and caring for New Guinea Impatiens.
+We also highlight the best Varieties and share tips on how to use them effectively in containers, hanging baskets, and garden beds.

-Shop New Guinea Impatiens Online – We Ship Premium Varieties to Your Door!
+Shop New Guinea Impatiens Online!
+We Ship Premium Varieties to Your Door.

 By Reggie Meehan (10/3/2025)